Trude Heller's

-Trude Heller's was a club in Greenwich Village, Manhattan, New York City and located at 6th Avenue and West 9th Street and operated from the early 1960s to the early 1980s.
-It has been described as the only truly “in” spot in Greenwich Village.
-Some of the acts that got their starts there were Duane and Gregg Allman of the Allman Brothers, Cyndi Lauper, and the Manhattan Transfer.
+Trude Heller's was a nightclub in Greenwich Village, Manhattan, New York City and located at 6th Avenue and West 9th Street and operated from the early 1960s to the early 1980s.
+It has been described as the only truly "in" spot in Greenwich Village.
+Some of the acts that got their starts there were Duane and Gregg Allman of the Allman Brothers, Cyndi Lauper, and The Manhattan Transfer.

 History

 The club began its days in the early 1960s as a swinging Greenwich Village discothèque, run by a tough entrepreneur named Trude Heller.

 In the 1960s, go-go dancers could be seen dancing along the walls.
 Some of the people that danced on the floor there were Salvador Dalí, George Hamilton and Lynda Bird Johnson.

 The end of the disco craze in the early 1980s spelled the end of the club.
 Nowadays, Lenny's sandwich chain is in the premises.